-Employee Name: Employee #: Site: Title/Subject/Grade Level: Evaluating Administrator: Date of Conference: PARTICIPATION CRITERIA Permanent Teacher. employee.
-If the Administrator Evaluation Report, that transition on in Alternative Evaluation process b and Certificated employee mutually ag n will take place following the comple gree to utilize the Certificated tion of the Mid-Year Evaluation. • 3 consecutive prior evaluations b by an administrator with all ratings of "4" or "3".
-TYPE OF PROJECT (See pages 4 & 5 for description) Action Research Project National Board Certification Process Development of Curriculum U nit or Course Self-Directed Professional Growth Lesson Study Site Leadershi p Role Mentoring or Peer Coaching DEADLINES: Project description submitted a nd discussed with administrator by Oc tober 31. • Mid-year evaluation of project by January 31. • Final evaluation of project no la ater than thirty (30) days before the las st day of school.
+Employee Name: Employee #: Site: Title/Subject/Grade Level: Evaluating Administrator: Date of Conference: PARTICIPATION CRITERIA ♦ Permanent Teacher. ♦ Mutual agreement for participation in Alternative Evaluation process by Administrator and Certificated employee.
+If the Administrator and Certificated employee mutually agree to utilize the Certificated Evaluation Report, that transition will take place following the completion of the Mid-Year Evaluation. ♦ 3 consecutive prior evaluations b by an administrator with all ratings of ' '4" or "3".
+TYPE OF PROJECT (See pages 4 & 5 for description) Action Research Project Action Research Project National Board Certification Process Development of Curriculum U nit or Course Self-Directed Professional Growth Lesson Study Site Leadershi p Role ☐ Mentoring or Peer Coaching DEADLINES: ♦ Project description submitted a nd discussed with administrator by Oc tober 31. ♦ Mid-year evaluation of project by January 31. ♦ Final evaluation of project no la ater than thirty (30) days before the las et day of school.
 GOAL: What goal(s) will be met through y our self-directed growth plan?

-PLANNED RESULTS/OUTCOMES:

-What results do you plan to accomplish for each goal?

-IMPLEMENTATION:
+PERB Received 11/08/23 1 6: 47 PM BARGAINING AGREEMENT BETWEEN TVUSD AND TVEA TERM OF CONTRACT: JULY 1, 2021 - JUNE 30, 2024

-What strategies/activities will you use to reach your stated goals?
+PLANNED RESULTS/OUTCOMES: What results do you plan to accomplish for each goal?
+IMPLEMENTATION: What strategies/activities will you use to reach your stated goals? · What their in a surresponse of development will be completed as next of this was lead?
 What training or professional development will be completed as part of this project?

-EFFECTIVE INSTRUCTION AND INCREASED STUDENT ACHIEVEMENT:

-Describe how your project will promote effective instruction and increased student achievement.
+EFFECTIVE INSTRUCTION AND INCREASED STUDENT ACHIEVEMENT: Describe how your project will promote effective instruction and increased student achievement.

+PERB Received 11/08/23 1 6: 47 PM BARGAINING AGREEMENT BETWEEN TVUSD AND TVEA TERM OF CONTRACT: JULY 1, 2021 - JUNE 30, 2024

+ADMINISTRATIVE SUPPORT:

-ADMINISTRATIVE SUPPORT: Describe the administrative support needed for this project.
-Describe the administrative support needed for this project.
-Image: Check here if only informal observations are required.
-If formal classroom observations are part of this project, when should they be scheduled?
-(1) (2) If observations of other professional activities (presentations, trainings, meetings) are requested, when should they be scheduled?
-(1) (2)
+Describe the administrative su pport needed for t his project. ☐ Check here if only informal observations are required.
+If formal classroom observatio ns are part of this project, when should they be sche duled?
+(1) (2) resentations, trainings, meetings) a are requested, when (1) (2) .
+Dota Evaluatao's Signatura - Data